-The purpose of the Hallmark University BSN program is to educate and develop a graduate nurse who is educationally prepared to practice within established legal, ethical, and professional standards.
-This preparation provides the graduate with the skills necessary to provide direct nursing care to or coordinate care for a limited number of patients in various healthcare settings.
-Patients may have predictable or unpredictable health care needs and are identified as individuals and members of families.
+The Hallmark University BSN program is designed to educate and develop graduate nurses who are prepared to practice within established legal, ethical, and professional standards.
+Graduates acquire the skills needed to provide direct nursing care or coordinate care for a limited number of patients in various healthcare settings, considering both predictable and unpredictable healthcare needs of individuals and families.

-Just as the mission of the University is to provide effective, innovative, and leading-edge educational opportunities, so too is the curriculum design of the School of Nursing.
-The simulation laboratory and hybrid (internet-based) learning modalities will emphasize case study analysis, critical thinking, and problem-based learning with time for preparation before the experiences as well as debriefing after the learning experience.
-The use of virtual labs and simulations will also support this mission.
+Aligned with the university's mission of providing effective, innovative, and leading-edge educational opportunities, the School of Nursing's curriculum design incorporates simulation laboratories and hybrid learning modalities.
+These emphasize case study analysis, critical thinking, and problem-based learning, supported by virtual labs and simulations.